objcio/articles/2014-05-01-view-layer-synergy.md

 		keyPath = position
 	>

-At the time when the animation is added to the layer, the new value of the property haven't yet been changed.
+At the time when the animation is added to the layer, the new value of the property hasn't yet been changed.
 The animation is constructed to make good use of this by only specifying an explicit `fromValue` (the current value).
 A quick glance at [the CABasicAnimation documentation][basicAnimation] reminds us what this means for the interpolation of the animation:

 > `fromValue` is non-`nil`.
 Interpolates between `fromValue` and the current presentation value of the property.